Which is the best Sonicare toothbrush? (November 2014) -

 Comments: When compared to the Essence above, you're basically buying a smaller, easier to hold brush, which is nice.

 You also get the advantage of more convenient, easier to clean around, snap-on brush heads.
-We wouldn't consider the lack of the Easy-start function to be an especially important disadvantage.
+And a wider range of styles of replacement brushes to choose from.

 Sonicare EasyClean HX6511/50